Frequently Asked Questions

-The Crypto Dispensers Bitcoin ATM network offers some of the most competitive rates in the industry, typically charging a fee between 15% - 17.5% above the spot price.
+The Crypto Dispensers Bitcoin ATM network offers some of the most competitive rates in the industry, typically charging an 18% fee above the spot price of Bitcoin.
 But we don't stop there!
 We also offer promo codes that give discounts on our fees.
 So if you're interested in getting even lower fees, be sure to ask us about our promo codes, and we'll be happy to provide you with one.
 Trust us, you won't find better rates anywhere else!

 CDReload is a new service by Crypto Dispensers that allows you to buy Bitcoin with cash.
 To use CDReload, you can deposit cash at any of our partner retail locations nationwide.
 Once your cash is credited to your CDReload account, you can use it to buy Bitcoin and send it to a designated digital currency wallet.
 The process is simple and all you need is cash and a bar code to get started.
 Visit our website to find a partner retail location near you and start buying Bitcoin with cash using CDReload.